Why Skyworks Solutions Inc. (SWKS)’s Most Recent Report Reveals Some Hints About Its Future

 Sponsored

-The average price from analysts is $146.58, which is $47.53 above the current price.
-SWKS currently public float of 160.35M and currently shorts hold a 1.73% ratio of that float.
-Today, the average trading volume of SWKS was 2.11M shares.
+SWKS currently public float of 160.34M and currently shorts hold a 2.47% ratio of that float.
+Today, the average trading volume of SWKS was 2.12M shares.

 SWKS’s Market Performance

-SWKS stocks went down by -6.65% for the week, with a monthly jump of 0.69% and a quarterly performance of -21.30%, while its annual performance rate touched -38.92%.
-The volatility ratio for the week stands at 2.95% while the volatility levels for the past 30 days are set at 3.48% for Skyworks Solutions Inc. The simple moving average for the period of the last 20 days is -1.01% for SWKS stocks with a simple moving average of -28.62% for the last 200 days.
+SWKS stocks went down by -13.26% for the week, with a monthly drop of -16.00% and a quarterly performance of -32.50%, while its annual performance rate touched -47.96%.
+The volatility ratio for the week stands at 4.11% while the volatility levels for the past 30 days are set at 3.59% for Skyworks Solutions Inc..
+The simple moving average for the period of the last 20 days is -13.00% for SWKS stocks with a simple moving average of -37.15% for the last 200 days.

 Analysts’ Opinion of SWKS